Deer at Coyote Ridge Natural Area

-Fort Collins is a great place for wildlife because its located where the prairies merge with the mountains.
-A remarkably rich diversity of wildlife can be seen here.
+Fort Collins is a great place for wildlife because it's located where the mountains meet the plains.
+A remarkably rich diversity of wildlife can be seen in your local natural areas.
 Please visit with respect:

-Soapstone Prairie Bioblitz species lists
+- Soapstone Prairie

 You can protect your cat and be a responsible owner by preventing it from being lost, killed or stolen- keep your cat indoors.
 Youll be helping birds too.
 Outdoor cats kill a surprising number of birds and small mammals.
-The American Bird Conservancy estimates that outdoor and feral cats kill 500 million birds a year.
+The American Bird Conservancy estimates that outdoor and feral cats kill 1.4 billion birds a year.
 A recent study by the Smithsonian Conservation Biology Institute found that cats were responsible for about half the deaths of gray catbirds (Dumatella carolinensis) in a suburban environment.

 Domestic cats are not part of natural ecosystems, they compete with native predators, and they can transmit diseases to wildlife.
 Indoor cats live longer, healthier lives.
 City code section 4-93 prohibits pet animals at large, including cats.
 For these reasons, the City of Fort Collins Natural Areas Department encourages you to keep your cat indoors.
 Learn more from the American Bird Conservancy and The Wildlife Society.